 - Swimming.
 Until private coaching becomes involved, Swimming is another sport that can be affordable at lower levels but can grow to one or two thousand as involvement and competition increases.

 - Soccer.
 Recreational soccer can be an inexpensive pursuit, requiring a solid pair of soccer cleats and shin guards.
 When your child becomes part of travel teams and soccer clubs the costs can soar to $5,000 per year easily.

 - Baseball.
 From gloves and cleats to baseball uniforms, bats, helmets, protective masks, and uniforms, baseball can be a costly pursuit once you leave the coach-pitch leagues – especially when playing competitively.
 That does not even include travel expenses that will likely include overnight trips and tournaments.

 - Ice Hockey.
 Considering skates (which can easily run $600 a pair), costly ice time, pads, uniforms, and league fees, hockey can easily run more than $6,000 a season.

 Ultimately, as parents, you are going to have to establish a sports and activity budget for each of your children and work with your kids to choose the best avenue of pursuit when it comes to youth sports.
 It is never easy telling your child no, and no parent wants to discourage activities that have so much to offer.
 However, including your child in this decision teaches your child important life lessons about budgeting money, time, and energy too.

-Youth sports are outstanding for teaching your child important life lessons as long as you do not travel straight into dire financial straits to do so.
+Youth sports are outstanding for teaching your child important life lessons as long as you can financially afford to do so.
 Keep it simple, set boundaries, and explain the realities and economics (big picture economics) to your child for yet another great lesson in life.